 The philosophy major with honors requires the student to complete one of the major options with a GPA in the major of at least 3.5 and also complete a ninth course, PHIL 494 Senior Thesis, with a grade of B or better.
 Intent to complete the philosophy major with honors normally should be registered with the philosophy advisor no later than the second semester of the junior year.
-Students who intend to graduate with honors and who are also considering graduate work in philosophy are encouraged to complete PHIL 350.
+Students who intend to graduate with honors are encouraged to complete PHIL 350.